 The data passed to the XSL template reads from the data store.
+For more information, see XSL TemplatesXSL Templates.

-Instead of displaying the datastore labels in the PDF, you can define a property file to specify user-friendly names for entities and attributes and to hide entities and attributes that you do not want to display in the PDF.
+1. Instead of displaying the data store labels in the PDF, you can define a property file to specify alternative names for entities and attributes and to hide entities and attributes that you do not want to display in the PDF.

-Name the property file using the following convention: <application schema name>PDFProps.
-The contents of the property file is as follows:
+Define a property file with the naming convention <application schema name>PDFProps, and edit the contents of the property file as follows: